Spinks recognized for work in security enterprise

 |1

-This work, Spinks recognized for work in security enterprise [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Spinks recognized for work in security enterprise, by Terri Stover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT